hpbyte/advent_of_code_22/README.md

 # Advent Of Code 2022

-I'm doing Advent of Code 2022 in Rust for the purpose of getting more good at Rust.
+I'm doing Advent of Code 2022 in Rust for the purpose of getting better at Rust.

 ### How to run